A reflection on our 2018-2019 school year theme – Witness for Christ.

 Witness for Christ through Participation, Presence, and Prayer in your parish.
 You will find it fruitful in your family, and for your parish-family as well.

 This is the first post in a series celebrating Holy Family’s 2018-2019 school year theme, “Witness for Christ.”
-Read other posts in the series from Holy Family teachers Jolene (Berning) Belken and Tim Berning and the Klapatauskas family.
+Read other posts in the series from Holy Family teachers Jolene (Berning) Belken and Tim Berning, the Klapatauskas family and Wahlert Catholic senior Mary Freund.